Award for Life Sciences

 For outstanding scientific achievements applying microscopy in the field of cell biology.

 Winners receive complimentary registration to a relevant RMS meeting where they will be presented with their award.
-They may be invited to produce an article for infocus magazine
+They may be invited to produce an article for infocus magazine.

-2023 Winner
+2025 Winner

-Anjali is an outstanding, internationally recognised scientist.
+She is an outstanding, internationally recognised scientist.
 Since establishing her independent group with an MRC Career development fellowship and an ERC starting grant at the University of Oxford, she has employed state-of-the-art imaging methods to understand age-related changes in multiple organs.

 Her cutting-edge tissue imaging approaches have provided novel insights into the vascular regulation of tissue ageing.
 Anjali has been proactive in sharing her protocols and imaging tools with the scientific community and has also made 3D tissue maps publicly available through freely accessible open resource databases.